 - · longer operating histories;

-- · more management experience;
+- more management experience;

 - an employee base with more extensive experience;

 - · a better ability to service customers in multiple cities in the United States and internationally by virtue of the location of sales offices;

-- larger customer bases;
+- · larger customer bases;

 - · greater brand recognition; and

-- · significantly greater financial, marketing and other resources.
+- significantly greater financial, marketing and other resources.

 In addition, many current and potential competitors can devote substantially greater resources than we can to promotion, Web site development and systems development.
 Furthermore, currently and in the future to the extent the use of the Internet and other online services increases, there will likely be larger, more well-established and well-financed entities that acquire companies and/or invest in or form joint ventures in categories or countries of interest to us, all of which could adversely impact our business.
-Any of these trends could increase competition and reduce the demand for any of our services.
+Any of these trends could increase competition, reduce the demand for any of our services and could have a material adverse effect on our business, operating results and financial condition.

-If we are not able to respond to the rapid technological change characteristic of our industry, our products and services may not be competitive.
+If we are not able to respond to the rapid technological change characteristic of our industry, our products and services may not be competitive and our business may suffer.